 HOTEL ELECTRICAL GUIDE

 Hotels and guest houses are subject to the Regulatory Reform (Fire Safety) Order 2005 and must maintain their electrical installation to a standard that protects sleeping guests.
-This guide covers EICR frequency, bedroom electrical safety, kitchen and laundry circuits, emergency lighting to BS 5266-1, fire alarms to BS 5839-1, en-suite bathroom zone requirements under BS 7671 Section 701, and 2026 compliance costs.
+This guide covers how often a hotel needs an EICR, bedroom electrical safety, kitchen and laundry circuits, emergency lighting to BS 5266-1, fire alarms to BS 5839-1:2025, en-suite zone requirements under BS 7671 Section 701, holiday lets, and indicative compliance costs.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians